Jayy001/codexctl/README.md

 ## Caveat for downgrading to a version below 3.11

-If youre remarkable device is above 3.11 and you want to downgrade to a version below 3.11, codexctl is not able to do this (at the moment).
+If your reMarkable device is above 3.11 and you want to downgrade to a version below 3.11, codexctl cannot do this currently.
 Please refer to #71 for manual instructions.

 ## Installation